risk-first/website/thinking/Health.md

 ### Risk Exposure

-Simply looking at "Dead vs Alive", "Fitness" or "Resources" isn't the whole story of health.
+Simply looking at "Survival, "Fitness" or "Resources" isn't the whole story of health.
 Personally, I might be perfectly happy and (apparently) healthy one moment, but then fall down dead from heart failure the next due to some inherited heart condition.
 Was I, in fact, healthy?
 Similarly, I could live happily on an island with plenty of food, and have it all washed away overnight in a storm.
 Health isn't just about considering where you are now, but also how _precarious_ the position might be.

 So, we have to go further and consider - what are the health risks I am exposed to?
 What are the risks due to my environment, my diet, my behaviour?
 If I live in a high-crime area, in a high-fire-risk house, engaging in lots of dangerous activities then this should be taken into account when judging my health.